 Acknowledgement, or, crossing the bridge… at least getting to the bridge… okay, recognizing that there is a bridge.
 Social media is here, everywhere and from the immediate eye roll your client doles out upon hearing those two foreign, beguiling words, it is not welcome.
 To you, it seems like an uphill battle.
 To them it is simply unfamiliar territory.
 It is a language spoken by their kids, employees and jackasses.
 You are the jackass.
 Accept it.
 Once you do, you can carry them straight to the bridge.
 Knowing that social media is not a hand it over, ‘here is how it works kind of thing’, but that it is a ‘work in progress, living breathing thing’ eases much pain.
 By revealing this to your client and that you too are still learning has just opened a door and welcomed them in to learn the language.
 Now we’re talking.

 Practicality, or, listening to reason.
 It is all really common sense, but seeing the black and white of it is comforting.
-When test driving a new car, the wiper versus turn signal placement predicament is usually a fleeting test of humility.
+When test driving a new car that you are going to buy from the refinance auto loan with bad credit, the wiper versus turn signal placement predicament is usually a fleeting test of humility.
 When boiled down, so is social media.
 It is simply different positioning of objects used daily.
 Conversation, building relationships, sharing, listening, offering, accepting, all social muscles flexed.
 Opening your clients eyes to the realization that this is simply all it is, is comforting.
 A facebook page is just sharing with current customers.
 A twitter account is networking with customers and possible customers.

 Bravery, or, do not get bewildered by always changing social media moires and the latest newfangled whathaveyou.
 Nothing is worse than learning everything for the recital, then having two numbers change right before the show.
 Terror.
 Your client has come a long way… a sporadically updated facebook page… a twitter stream dotted with @’s and retweets.
 You are so proud.
 Stronger everyday.
 Then, it happens, changes to facebook, a new Twitter app, or the worst, the dreaded word from your client that makes you realize all your work is about to collapse like a house of cards… the introduction of a new “gizmo”.
 You know that feeling.
 Arm your clients with the knowledge that, yes, all these things change, new things are constantly introduced, but, most importantly, we are on this road together.
 No new gizmo will defeat us, no ‘like’ option will get us down, no fail whale will sink us.